julien-boudry/Condorcet/Docs/ApiReferences/Candidate Class/public Candidate--countLinks.md

 public Candidate->countLinks ( ): int
 ```

-Count number of linked election to this object.
+Count number of linked elections to this object.

-### Return value:
+### Return value

 *(`int`)* Number of linked elections.